SpongePowered/SpongeDocs/source/plugin/permissions.rst

     assuming that all server owners will want these defaults (at least the first time the plugin runs) and that exceptions will require server owners to explicitly deny the permissions (which can't even be done without a custom permissions service implementation).
 This should roughly correspond to a guest on a single player lan world without cheats.
-For example, a chat plugin would allow sending chat messages by default to imitate vanilla game behaviour for features that were changed by the plugin.
+For example, a chat plugin would allow sending chat messages by default to imitate vanilla game behavior for features that were changed by the plugin.

 .. note::